Flask-FlatPages/Flask-FlatPages/docs/index.rst

     `See the Markdown 3 documentation for more details <https://python-markdown.github.io/reference/#extension_configs>`_

 ``FLATPAGES_AUTO_RELOAD``
-    Wether to reload pages at each request.
+    Whether to reload pages at each request.
 See :ref:`laziness-and-caching` for more details.
 The default is to reload in ``DEBUG`` mode only.

+``FLATPAGES_LEGACY_META_PARSER``
+    .. versionadded:: 0.8

+    Controls whether to use the newer parser based on tokenising metadata with libyaml.

+    Setting this to true reverts to the simpler method of parsing metadata used in versions <0.8, which requires the metadata block be terminated by a newline, or else if there's no metadata that a leading newline be present.
+Intended to provide a fallback in case of bugs with the newer parser.

 Please note that multiple FlatPages instances can be configured by using a name for the FlatPages instance at initializaton time: